Ready to enhance your tax career? Learn how to become an Enrolled Agent (EA) to expand your job opportunities and help clients resolve tax issues.

 How to become an Enrolled Agent

-Earning your Enrolled Agent designation requires planning and study, but the right guidance helps you streamline the journey to earning your credential and enhancing your tax services.
-In fact, many EAs go through the entire process in just one year, sometimes even less.1
+To become an Enrolled Agent, you must plan and study.
+But with the right guidance, many EAs go through the entire process in just one year, sometimes even less.1

 1. Get your Preparer Tax Identification Number (PTIN)

-The first step in how to become an Enrolled Agent is applying for and receiving your Preparer Tax Identification Number (PTIN).
-All EAs—in fact, anyone paid to prepare tax returns—need this IRS-issued ID number.
+The first step to become an Enrolled Agent is applying for and receiving your Preparer Tax Identification Number (PTIN).
+Anyone paid to prepare tax returns needs this IRS-issued ID number.

-The Special Enrollment Examination (SEE) is a three-part exam testing all matters related to tax preparation and representation.
-Passing this comprehensive exam is a pivotal moment on your journey of how to become an Enrolled Agent, demonstrating that you are prepared with the knowledge and skills to work in this role.
+The Special Enrollment Examination (SEE), or more commonly EA Exam, is a three-part exam testing all things tax preparation and representation.
+Passing this comprehensive exam is necessary to become an Enrolled Agent, demonstrating that you are prepared with the knowledge and skills to work in this role.

-The SEE includes three exam parts that you can schedule and take separately, but must all be passed within a three-year period:
+The EA Exam includes three separate parts that you must pass within a maximum three-year period:

 - Part 1: Individuals